Post Digital Colours – Regional Edition

 “This painting is a quiet memory of a winter far away, where snow fell gently and time seemed to slow.
 It holds the feeling of stillness, wonder, and the soft beauty of a place that lives on in my heart.”

-“The Garden After Colour” refers to a metaphorical garden where color becomes the dominant visual language shaping the composition.
-Bright, hyper-saturated hues generate an intense, layered experience, while floral forms emerge from bursts of color, reflecting a post-digital condition influenced by screens and contemporary visual culture.
-The work presents a new landscape formed through the intersection of nature, technology, and imagination.
+The Garden After Colour” reflects the duality of time—dawn and dusk, sunrise and sunset.
+In this work, colour becomes the dominant visual language, shaping the composition beyond representation.
+Bright, hyper-saturated hues create an intense, layered experience, where floral forms emerge from bursts of colour, evoking a post-digital condition influenced by screens and contemporary visual culture.
+Layer by layer, the composition unfolds with a poetic rhythm, suggesting the passage between night and day, and presenting a landscape formed through the intersection of nature, technology, and imagination.

 Originally from Malacca, Loqman Zainal (b.
-1995) holds a Bachelor’s degree in Fine Arts and held his first solo exhibition, Interlude, in 2022, marking a key milestone in his artistic development.
-Active in the art scene since 2018, he continues to build momentum through participation in exhibitions and competitions.
+1995) holds a Bachelor’s degree in Fine Arts and held his first solo exhibition, “Interlude“, in 2022, marking a key milestone in his artistic development.
+Active in the art scene since 2018, he continues to build momentum through exhibitions and competitions.
 His practice translates scenic landscapes into a hybrid visual language that blends interior spaces, symbolizing notions of home, unity, and comfort.

 In this work, Tong constructs a fragmented, abstract cityscape through a pixelated grayscale background, evoking the disjointed and constructed nature of the modern, man-made environment.
 The rigid, repetitive structure of the city suggests a world shaped by systems, density, and distance—where clarity is disrupted and perception becomes fragmented.